 13.2 LIBRARY SERVICES

 The D’Angelo Law Library has a combined service desk for circulation and reference in the John P. Wilson Reading Room on the second floor.
 Circulation Desk staff members are available to assist law students with reserve materials, checking out items, and general questions about the Library.
-The Reference Desk is open seven days a week with professional librarians available to answer questions about the Library’s collections and resources and use of online legal research systems (Westlaw, LexisNexis, Bloomberg, etc).
+During the academic year, the Reference Desk is open seven days a week with professional librarians available to answer questions about the Library’s collections and resources and use of online legal research systems (Westlaw, LexisNexis, Bloomberg Law, etc.).
 Reference librarians work closely with law students on their papers, research projects, and general information needs.
-The librarians also teach the legal research component of the first-year Bigelow program and an Advanced Legal Research course for second and third years.
-Reference librarians are available to assist students in person, by phone, and through email and IM reference service, http://www.lib.uchicago.edu/e/law/using/reference/ask.html.
-A directory of librarians and library staff is available on the D’Angelo Law Library’s web page, http://www.lib.uchicago.edu/e/law/using/staff.
+The librarians also teach the legal research component of the first-year Bigelow program and an Advanced Legal Research course for second and third year students.
+Reference librarians are available to assist students in person, by phone, and through email and IM reference service, https://www.lib.uchicago.edu/law/ask-librarian-law/.
+A directory of librarians and library staff is available and searchable by subject or library on the Library’s web page, https://www.lib.uchicago.edu/about/directory/?view=staff.

 13.3 COLLECTIONS AND ELECTRONIC RESOURCES

 The D’Angelo Law Library is one of several campus libraries at the University of Chicago that have combined collections of over seven million volumes.
-Using the online catalog (http://www.lib.uchicago.edu/h/1/) or Lens (http://lens.lib.uchicago.edu), the Library’s search engine, law students may identify items of interest at the D’Angelo Law Library and other campus libraries.
+Using the online catalog (https://catalog.lib.uchicago.edu/vufind/), law students may identify items of interest at the D’Angelo Law Library and other campus libraries.
 The University of Chicago Library system subscribes to hundreds of databases, which provide access to journal articles and other electronic resources of interest to legal researchers.
-Law faculty and students have access to these resources both on- and off- campus though the Library web site.
-Students also have individual accounts to LexisNexis, Westlaw and Bloomberg via credentials provided to them during Autumn quarter of their first year.
+Law faculty and students have access to these resources both on- and off- campus though the Library website.
+Students also have individual accounts for LexisNexis, Westlaw and Bloomberg Law via credentials provided to them during autumn quarter of their first year.

 The D’Angelo Law Library’s print collection consists of approximately 700,000 volumes, including the primary laws of the United States and all fifty states; foreign, comparative and international law; legal commentary on a variety of topics; and resources in other disciplines of interest to legal researchers.
 The Library’s second floor Reserve Room contains texts on reserve for Law School courses along with a variety of useful secondary sources and study aids.
 The D’Angelo Law Library maintains an online collection of previous law school exams, at http://www.lib.uchicago.edu/e/law/courses/exams/.
 For pleasure reading and viewing, the third floor Fulton Room houses a collection of general magazines and newspapers, and a selection of movies and TV series on DVD is available in the Reserve Room.